 Wedding Reception Etiquette Every Guest Should Know

-So all your friends are getting married and you have seven weddings to attend this year and not one clue of what’s expected of you?
-We’ve got you covered with 6 Wedding Reception Etiquettes every guest should know.
+All of your friends are getting married and you have a handful weddings to attend this coming year and not one clue of what’s expected of you?
+We’ve got you covered with 6 etiquette tips for wedding receptions that every guest should know (& follow!).

 Can I bring someone?